Boulder gave enough cash to keep 450 families housed in 2020. In 6 weeks, 400 asked for aid.

 Though business closures have eased with a move to safer-at-home orders, a full economic recovery is all but impossible while coronavirus is still circulating.
 Restaurants and retail are operating on limited capacity; even if everything reopened tomorrow, people likely won’t feel comfortable frequenting businesses, resulting in limited employment opportunities.

 BARHA’s guidance to its members is to work with tenants on payment plans and rent reductions.
-That was issued when evictions were off the table, due to governor’s orders and court closures, but just because those are ending doesn’t mean landlords should count on evictions as an option, said association president Todd Ulrich.
+That was issued when evictions were off the tablePostponement of a motion, or a vote, due to governor’s orders and court closures, but just because those are ending doesn’t mean landlords should count on evictions as an option, said association president Todd Ulrich.

 First, there’s the backlog of proceedings that were cancelled due to COVID that will need to be dealt with.
 They will be given priority, as will more serious cases related to health and safety — and “rightfully so,” said Ulrich.
 “There’s a whole lot more important stuff than evictions.”